kee-org/www-kee-pm/content/features/_index.md

 ---

 <p>You remember one password and Kee Vault remembers the rest, securely and simply!</p>
-<p>We hope you'll want to become a supporter with a small annual contribution but whether you do that or use the free version of our app our <a href="/pricing">fair pricing promise</a> always applies.</p>
+<p>We hope you’ll want to become a supporter with a small annual contribution but whether you do that or use the free version of our app our <a href="/pricing">fair pricing promise</a> always applies.</p>

 <div class="comparison">
   <table>